lanbiolab/CompareExperiment/README.md

   if you change '5' to '10', the 5-fold cross validation experiment will be switched to 10-fold cross validation experiment.

 ## de-novo experiment
   The path of each method in de-novo experiment will be introduced.
-For some complicate method, we divide the dieases of these method into multiple groups to save the training time.
+For some complicate methods, we divide the dieases of these methods into multiple groups to save the training time.
 + KATZHCDA: CompareExperiment/denovo/KATZHCDA_circ2Traits_denovo, CompareExperiment/denovo/KATZHCDA_circad_denovo, CompareExperiment/KATZHCDA_denovo.py
 + KATZCPDA: CompareExperiment/denovo/KATZCPDA_circ2Traits_denovo, CompareExperiment/denovo/KATZCPDA_circad_denovo, CompareExperiment/KATZCPDA_denovo.py
 + IBNPKATZ: CompareExperiment/denovo/IBNPKATZ_circ2Traits_denovo, CompareExperiment/denovo/IBNPKATZ_circad_denovo, CompareExperiment/IBNPKATZ_denovo.py